cyrilletuzi/angular-async-local-storage/README.md

 this.localStorage.setItem('user', user).subscribe(() => {});
 ```

-You can store any value, without worrying about stringifying.
+You can store any value, without worrying about serializing.
+But note that:

-Storing `null` or `undefined` can cause issues in some browsers, so the item will be removed instead.
+- storing `null` or `undefined` can cause issues in some browsers, so the item will be removed instead,
+- you should stick to JSON data, ie. primitive types, arrays and literal objects.
+`Map`, `Set`, `Blob` and other special structures can cause issues in some scenarios.
+See the [serialization guide](./docs/SERIALIZATION.md) for more details.

 ### Deleting data